Will-Helliwell/GildedRose-Refactoring-Kata/ruby/README.md

 Spec - "Conjured items degrade in quality twice as fast as normal items"

 Assumptions:
-- 'Normal items' = any items other than Sulfuras, Aged Brie and the Backstage Pass.
+- 'Standard items' = any items other than Sulfuras, Aged Brie and the Backstage Pass.
-- Conjured items will therefore have the same behaviour as misc items, except for their speedier degredation:
+- Conjured items will therefore have the same behaviour as standard items, except for their speedier degredation:
   - sell_in - reduces by 1 at all times
   - Affect of update_quality on Item.quality:
     - it never drops below zero